TianBingyang/R-bank-Project/README.md

   - Case questions
     - What are the most important factors that may affect the probability of customers' subscription?
     - For those who successfully subscript to the bank, what characteristics do they share in common?
-    - In order to get 100% prop of subscription, what should salesperson do in terms of contact method,duration...
+    - In order to get 100% probability of subscription, what should salesperson do in terms of contact method,duration...
-  - Modelling methodology
+  - Modeling methodology
   - Findings and conclusion